41ison/PSManalyst/README.md

 Please, see the [FragPipe](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe_outputs.html) documentation to have a complete understanding of the outputs.

-PSManalyst have the instruction to install all required libraries at the first use:
+PSManalyst have the instruction to install all the required libraries at the first use:

 ```r
 library(shiny) # from CRAN